MicrosoftDocs/xamarin-docs/docs/tools/dotnet-embedding/objective-c/index.md

 ### Automatic Reference Counting

 The use of Automatic Reference Counting (ARC) is **required** to call the generated bindings.
-Project using a embeddinator-based library must be compiled with `-fobjc-arc`.
+Project using a .NET Embedding-based library must be compiled with `-fobjc-arc`.

 ### NSString support